austral-electronics/QuantumCM4/README.md

      ifconfig

-You must see can0, can1 and vcan0
+You must see can0, can1 and vcan0 peripherals, and rx/tx packets.
+The naming convention :
+* can0 -> CAN2 Isolated - Secondary CANbus port (near Serials M12)
+* can1 -> CAN1 with PowerIn - Main CANbus port (near Ethernet M12)
+* vcan0 -> Virtual CANbus - For development

+You can also see the status with :
     ip -s -d link show can0
     ip -s -d link show can1